xe-nvdk/sourcesift/README.md

 ## Key Features:

+* No tracking: This App and eventually the hosted one is not going to contain anything to track users, preferences, etc. As a "Developer," I don't care about what you read using SourceSift.
 * Dynamic Content Aggregation: Seamlessly fetches and aggregates content from multiple RSS sources, ensuring users always have fresh content to consume.
 * Responsive Layout: Designed to work beautifully across a range of devices, from desktop to mobile.
 * Podcast Integration: Not just for written content, NewsFeed also caters to audio enthusiasts by embedding playable podcast episodes directly within the interface.